 The English navigator James Cook (1728-1779) took possession of the land consisting of two main islands for England in 1769.
-In 1819, the Anglican missionary Samuel Marsden (1765-1838) planted the first vines he brought back from Australia near Kerikeri on the northeast coast of the North Island.
-When Charles Darwin (1809-1882) went ashore in 1835 from the ship Beagle at this very spot, he saw (as he later wrote) healthy vines.
-James Busby (1802-1871), who had already founded Australian viticulture, planted a vineyard not far from there near Waitangi.
+In 1819, the Anglican missionary Samuel Marsden (1765-1838) planted the first grapevines he had brought with him from Australia near Kerikeri on the north-east coast of the North Island.
+When Charles Darwin (1809-1882) went ashore from the ship Beagle at this very spot in 1835, "he saw healthy vines".
+James Busby (1802-1871), who had already founded Australian viticulture, planted a vineyard near Waitangi.
 He produced the first significant quantities of wine and is considered the first producer.
-The wine-growing area around Auckland was created by immigrants from Dalmatia, and Croatian families are still an integral part of New Zealand viticulture today.
-They were also the founders of Montana and Nobilo, which today are among the largest New Zealand wineries.
+The wine-growing region around Auckland was created by immigrants from Dalmatia, and Croatian families are still an integral part of New Zealand viticulture today.
+They were also the founders of Montana Wines and Nobilo, which today are among the largest New Zealand wineries.

 wein.plus is a handy, efficient guide to a quick overview of the colourful world of wines, winegrowers and grape varieties.
 In Wine lexicon, the most comprehensive of its kind in the world, you will find around 26,000 keywords on the subject of grape varieties, wineries, wine-growing regions and much more.Roman Horvath MW